Don’t Worry: Here’s How To Manage All Your Vaccine Side Effects

 “Staying hydrated and getting enough sleep is generally a good idea,” says William Schaffner, MD, a professor of preventive medicine and infectious diseases at Vanderbilt University Medical Center.
 “And I think those kinds of recommendations are really just tips for feeling a little better in life in general.”
 In other words, drinking water and being well-rested may not make a world of difference in improving your side effects if you’re going to have them.
 But if you’re already exhausted and dehydrated — both of which can lead to headaches and fatigue — any symptoms you do experience may be exacerbated.

-What can I do to mitigate COVID-19 vaccine side effects after my jab?
+What can I do to mitigate COVID-19 vaccine side effects after my shot?

 Advertisement